Mary Campbell, Countess of Argyll

 Mary Campbell, Countess of Argyll (1628 - May 1668), formerly Lady Mary Stuart (or Stewart), was the wife of Archibald Campbell, 9th Earl of Argyll.

+Career

 Lady Mary was born at Darnaway Castle, Elginshire, a daughter of James Stuart, 4th Earl of Moray, and his wife Margaret Home.
-On 13 May 1650, she married the future earl, then known as Lord Lorne, at Canongate, Edinburgh.
+Mary Stuart was the executor of her grandmother the Countess of Home, but renounced her rights on 24 May 1645.